Marpai Inc. (MRAI) Reveals an Earnings Mystery

 MRAI’s Market Performance

-During the last 5 trading sessions, MRAI rose by +1.90%, in comparison to the 20-day moving average, which settled at $4.25.
-In addition, Marpai Inc. saw -9.47% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, MRAI rose by +10.07%, in comparison to the 20-day moving average, which settled at $4.45.
+In addition, Marpai Inc. saw 3.58% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at MRAI starting from EITAN YARON, who purchase 400 shares at the price of $4.17 back on Dec 15.
-After this action, EITAN YARON now owns 649,816 shares of Marpai Inc., valued at $1,668 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at MRAI starting from Bibring Yoram, who purchase 5,000 shares at the price of $4.33 back on Dec 15.
+After this action, Bibring Yoram now owns 5,000 shares of Marpai Inc., valued at $21,650 using the latest closing price.

-Bibring Yoram, the Cheif Financial Officer of Marpai Inc., purchase 5,000 shares at $4.33 during a trade that took place back on Dec 15, which means that Bibring Yoram is holding 5,000 shares at $21,650 based on the most recent closing price.
+EITAN YARON, the Director of Marpai Inc., purchase 400 shares at $4.17 during a trade that took place back on Dec 15, which means that EITAN YARON is holding 649,816 shares at $1,668 based on the most recent closing price.

 Stock Fundamentals for MRAI